centminmod/wordpress-plugin-mirror-poc/readme.md

    - This compression is performed using the `CompressionStream` API.

 7. **Response Handling**:
-   - The bash script receives the Worker's response, which includes the requested data (ZIP or JSON) and relevant headers.
+   - The bash script receives the Worker's response, which includes the requested data (ZIP , checksum file or JSON) and relevant headers.
    - It processes this response, saving the data to the local filesystem and updating its version tracking information.

 8. **Parallel Execution**: